Project

 Warn in verbose mode on defining a finalizer that captures the object

-Added by chrisseaton (Chris Seaton) almost 5 years ago.
-Updated over 3 years ago.
+Added by chrisseaton (Chris Seaton) over 6 years ago.
+Updated about 5 years ago.

 Status: